Changes to the Carbon Farming Initiative

 Content on this website will be progressively updated to reflect these changes.
 More information can be found on the Emissions Reduction Fund and other schemes page.

 There are different types of activities that can be conducted under the Carbon Farming Initiative.
 These fall into two categories – emissions avoidance, where greenhouse gas emissions are prevented from entering the atmosphere, and sequestration, where carbon is stored on the land.

 The scope of emissions avoidance and sequestration activities that may be eligible under the Carbon Farming Initiative is defined under the Carbon Credits (Carbon Farming Initiative) Act 2011.
 A methodology determination must also be in place for activities under the Carbon Farming Initiative, to be considered an eligible project by the Clean Energy Regulator.

-See the seven steps to participate in the Carbon Farming Initiative for more information on applying to join and conduct a project through to earning ACCUs and completing a project.
+See the five steps to participate in the Carbon Farming Initiative for more information on applying to join and conduct a project through to earning ACCUs and completing a project.